 Take the time to talk to your members to ask them what they want.
-The best way to keep your members is to give them what they want.
-This process of listening to your members and delivering to them is part of your relationship with them, where they can trust that your association understands them and is striving to improve to help them improve professionally.
+Consequently, the best way to keep your members is to give them what they want.
+This process of listening to your members and delivering to them is part of your relationship with them.
+Here, they can trust that your association understands them and is striving to help them improve professionally.”

 Upkeep Your Member Benefits

 Building our valuable, high-quality content takes time.
-But chasing members who are unhappy and struggling to attract members takes even more time.
-It is a well-documented marketing statistic that it takes 10 times as much money and effort to attract one new member than to keep an existing member happy.
+However, chasing members who are unhappy and struggling to attract members takes even more time.
+As a well-documented marketing statistic reveals, it takes 10 times as much money and effort to attract one new member than to keep an existing member happy.

-Your members have already picked your association and purchased a membership in good faith.
-Take advance of this trust and always aim to deliver valuable benefits.
+Additionally, your members have already picked your association and purchased a membership in good faith.
+Therefore, take advantage of this trust and always aim to deliver valuable benefits.

-It is good practice to set some goals for your association to produce member benefits that your members want.
-Make the time to create desired benefits to impress your members who will be much more likely to renew their membership!
+Furthermore, it is good practice to set some goals for your association to produce member benefits that your members want.
+Consequently, make the time to create desired benefits to impress your members who will be much more likely to renew their membership!

 Looking for Ideas on How to Present Your Member Benefits?